AlanMaxwell/iOS_interview_questions/README.md

 For value types you will copy the value of the variable.

-## 8. What's difference between Class vs Structures?
+## 8. What's difference between Class and Structure?

 * Structures are value types.
 * Classes are reference types.